-After passing the qualifying exam, the student, in consultation with the Dissertation Advisor, should form an advisory committee that includes a minimum of four committee members (inclusive of the advisor).
+Within 3 months after passing the qualifying exam, the student, in consultation with the Dissertation Advisor, should form an advisory committee that includes a minimum of four committee members (inclusive of the advisor).
 At least three committee members (including the advisor) must be primary or secondary graduate faculty of the BME program.
 One of the committee members must be outside the technical focus area of the research advisor.